 Advanced Form Creation

-1. Using Mapped Fields and Pinned Notes to Prefill Information on Questionnaire and Consent Forms
+Use Mapped Fields and Pinned Notes to Prefill Information on Questionnaire and Consent Forms

 To set this up using Mapped Fields:

-1. Create a treatment note and add questions that relate to the information you want to Prefill on the Questionnaire/Consent form.
+1. Create a treatment note and add questions that relate to the information you want to pre-fill on the Questionnaire/Consent form.

-4. Open the original questionnaire or consent form and set the mapped fields the same as on the treatment note.
+7. Open the original questionnaire or consent form and set the mapped fields the same as on the treatment note.
 Save the changes to the form.

 Please note the following: